Forty-seven tasks in one week. Branches created, PRs submitted, code reviewed. The dashboard was green. The metrics looked great. And JJ was furious.

 return context.next_steps

-Health Checks That Matter
+Health Checks That Lie

 async def health_check(self, project):